kimothorick/Focusly/README.md

 #### *9. Check All Incomplete Tasks Command*

-This removes the selected user's tasks.
+This returns all the selected user's incomplete tasks.

 ```javascript
  // Check incomplete tasks - use commands in this exact format